UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/assignment.rst

 - Updated version of *charges_calc.py* (keep the same filename).
 - Your Python debugger logfile.
 Include it as *debugger_log.txt*.
 - Logfile created by running your updated script on the source data.
+Include it as *charges_calc.log*.
 - Output JSON file created with the updated script.
+Include it as *output.json*.

 Tips
 ----